sr-bang/2D_vectormap/README.md

 **2. DeepLSD Model**

 ### DeepLSD
-Implementation of the paper [DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients](https://arxiv.org/abs/2212.07766), accepted at CVPR 2023. **DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors**.
-It can be used to extract **generic line segments from images in-the-wild**, and is **suitable for any task requiring high precision**, such as homography estimation, visual localization, and 3D reconstruction.
-By predicting a line distance and angle fields, **it can furthermore refine any existing line segments** through an optimization.
+Implementation of the paper [DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients](https://arxiv.org/abs/2212.07766), accepted at CVPR 2023.
+DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors.
+It can be used to extract generic line segments from images in-the-wild, and is suitable for any task requiring high precision, such as homography estimation, visual localization, and 3D reconstruction.
+By predicting a line distance and angle fields, it can furthermore refine any existing line segments through an optimization.

 #### Installation
 First clone the repository and its submodules in script folder: